oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 To indent, use 4 spaces per indentation level, similar to python indentation.

-Avoid hard-tabs whem possible.
+Avoid hard-tabs when possible.
 I can imagine only one case where they're useful: Indenting here-documents.

     # No:
     my_func() {